How to Track Time: Tools, Tips, and Templates That Save Hours

 Solution:

 The blocking method helped me a lot to get rid of distractions.
-With this strategy, you can block specific hours of your day to dedicate your all.
+With this strategy, you can block specific hours of your day to dedicate yourself all.

 Procrastination